-A family lawyer will be able to assist you and guide you make informed decisions about how a court decides.
-It is best for you to settle your financial matter before initiating court proceedings, but you will need to understand how property settlements work to make a reasonable settlement.
-If you do ultimately end up in court the judge will decide on what they see is a just and equitable settlement.
+A family lawyer will be able to assist you and guide you in making informed decisions about how a court decides property settlement matters.
+It is best to try and settle your financial matter before initiating court proceedings, and the family court encourages that.
+However, you will need to understand how divorce property settlement in Melbourne works and what a reasonable settlement looks like for you.
+If you do ultimately end up in the family court, the judge will decide on what they see is a just and equitable settlement.

-To work out what a just and equitable settlement is there are four principles that are considered:
+To work out what a just and equitable settlement is, there are four elements that are considered:

 The task of reaching a property settlement involves a few different steps.
-We have experience on understanding the true nature of your matter and working with you throughout the process.
+Our divorce financial settlement lawyers have experience in understanding the true nature of your matter and working with you throughout the process.

-You can settle your financial division of assets and debts via a binding Financial Agreement or BFA.
-Both parties negotiate the terms with or without a lawyer.
-A binding financial agreement does not have to be just and equitable and often times if not negotiated properly one party can be disadvantaged.
-You must obtain independent legal advice for the agreement to be legally binding.
+You can settle your financial division of assets and debts via a Binding Financial Agreement (BFA).
+Both parties negotiate the terms.
+A Binding Financial Agreement does not have to be “just and equitable”, and often times, if not negotiated by a family lawyer properly, one party can be severely disadvantaged.
+Both parties must obtain independent legal advice for the agreement to be legally binding.

-Most matters will settle through negotiation and mediation however, some don’t and apply for a court order and having your matter heard at the family court is the only solution.
+Most matters will settle through negotiation and mediation, but not all do.
+When a resolution can’t be arrived at, applying for a court order and having your matter heard at the Family Court is the only solution.

-It is important that you act sooner rather than later in working out your division of assets after separating or divorcing as time limits apply.
+It is important that you act sooner rather than later in working out your division of assets after separating or divorcing, it can assist you in making furture plans.

-For married couple you must apply within 12 months of your divorce becoming final.
+Time limits can apply – For a married couple, you must apply within 12 months of your divorce becoming final.

 You can apply for special permission from a court if you are outside these timeframes, but it may not be granted.

-This can be the hardest thing to determine as there is no one size fits all.
-In the family court the judge will make the decision based on all the facts of your case and decide what is just and equitable.
+This can be the hardest thing to determine, as there is no one-size-fits-all when it comes to divorce property settlement in Melbourne.
+In the Family Court, the judge will make the decision based on all the facts of your case and decide what is just and equitable.

-The principles are very exhaustive and it is very difficult for those who do not practice in property settlements in family law to determine what would be just and equitable.
-This is where a family lawyer can assist you in determining what a fair settlement would be and can make the path to a settlement faster.
+The principles are very exhaustive, and it is very difficult for those who do not have experience in property settlements to determine what would be just and equitable.
+This is where divorce financial settlement lawyers can assist you in determining what a fair settlement would be and helping to make the path to a settlement faster.

 I found Christopher Raggozino to be very professional and efficient.
 He dealt with my matter quickly, but never over-promising or over-selling what he could achieve.
 I really appreciated his quick responses to any questions.
 PCL in general were very easy to deal with and I would recommend their services.Katherine J